A new supermarket has been named the cheapest

 The analysis shows that of the supermarkets we have included, Tesco is the cheapest supermarket.

-However, since Aldi sells teabags in boxes of 160, instead of 80 like Tesco, the supermarket argues if the teabags were sold pro-rata they are indeed the cheapest supermarket.
+However, Aldi sells their Diplomat Red Label teabags in boxes of 160, instead of 80 like other chains such as Tesco.

-It's important to note though that a box of 80 teabags is not currently available to buy at Aldi.
+Aldi argues if the teabags were sold pro-rata it would make the item at least 75p cheaper than rival Tesco, meaning Aldi would in fact be the cheapest supermarket on July 21 and August 1.

 Which 10 items were in the basket?